-20. Held for Sale/Discontinued Operations
+19. Held for Sale/Discontinued Operations

 The Company applies the provisions of SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets."
-SFAS No. 144 requires that long-lived assets that are to be disposed of by sale be measured
+SFAS No. 144 requires that long-lived assets that are to be disposed of by sale be measured at the lesser of (1) book value or (2) fair value less cost to sell.
+In addition, it requires that one accounting model be used for long-lived assets to be disposed of by sale and broadens the presentation of discontinued operations to include more disposal transactions.

 On November 27, 2007, the Company acquired Mountain View Research Park for \$183.0 million and Mountain View Technology Park for \$40.0 million (See Note 3).
-On January 7, 2008, the Company transferred the properties to its Value-Added Fund for an aggregate of approximately \$223.2 million (See Note 23).
+On January 7, 2008, the Company transferred the properties to its Value-Added Fund for an aggregate of approximately \$223.2 million (See Note 22).
 At December 31, 2007, the Company had categorized Mountain View Research Park and Mountain View Technology Park as "Held for Sale" in its Consolidated Balance Sheets.
 Due to the Company's continuing involvement through its ownership interest in the Value-Added Fund, these properties have not been categorized as discontinued operations in the accompanying Consolidated Statements of Operations.